hasura/graphql-engine/console/README.md

 An admin dashboard to manage database and try out GraphQL APIs.
 Hasura console is served in production by

-1. Hasura GraphQL Engine
+1. Hasura GraphQL Engine:
    Typically runs in **No Migration Mode** which means that actions on the console are not spitting out migration “yaml” files automatically.
 Most users will be using the Hasura console in this mode.

-2. Hasura CLI
+2. Hasura CLI:
    Typically runs with migration mode **enabled**.
 All the changes to schema/hasura metadata will be tracked and spit out on the filesystem as migration yaml files and a metadata yaml file.
 This allows for easy version controlling of the schema/hasura metadata.

 ## Contributing to Hasura console